EmmettPeck/Pinebot/README.md

 > This project is being rewritten with [pycord](https://github.com/Pycord-Development/pycord) after [discord.py](https://github.com/Rapptz/discord.py) was deprecated; Some features may be outdated or not work as intended.

-Pinebot is a Discord bot which reads and reacts to events on connected Docker game servers.
-From linking channels by passing new messages to other mediums, keeping track of when players leave and join, to providing a secure way of passing commands and messages to a gameserver console through use of role restricted Discord commands.
+Pinebot is a Discord bot which reads and reacts to events on Docker game servers.
+Pinebot links communication channels by passing new messages to other mediums, calculates playtime by keeping track of when players leave and join, and provides a secure method of interacting with a gameserver console through use of role restricted Discord commands.

 ## Key Features
 * Combines chatrooms across platforms
 * Playtime logging
-* Remote console access
+* Configurable remote console access
-* Conditional Rolebased Console access
 * Configurable Docker log filtering

 ## Set Up